 Build Consensus, Engage Champions, Share for Success, and Toast to Impact

+At this point in your process, this step is almost complete.
 You’ve done your surveys, know who is passionate about what, and know what it means to the business.

 In your conversations, identify your champions.
 These people are passionate, engaged, and will dedicate their time to the ERG.